MarcoIeni/release-plz/docs/src/config.md

 ### The `[workspace]` section

-Defines the global configuration.
-Applied to all packages by default.
+Defines the global configuration, applied to all packages by default.
 This section is optional, as well as all its fields.

 Here's an example configuration: